translate/pootle/docs/features/actions.rst

     $ ls
     hello.pot   hello.py    i18n

-The generated *module***.pot** file is a translation template file that can be copied to a subdirectory for the language code, e.g. pootle/scripts/actions/fr and localized there using Pootle, Virtaal, or any other translation tool that works with PO files.
+The generated *module*.pot file is a translation template file that can be moved to a templates subdirectory (and copied to a language subdirectory as a PO file).
+These directories would be ``pootle/scripts/locale/templates`` and e.g.
+``pootle/scripts/locale/fr``.
+The PO file can be localized using Pootle, Virtaal, or any other translation tool that works with PO files.